Ask for Angela: Campaign

+History

 The programme was started in Lincolnshire, England, by Hayley Crawford, the Substance Misuse and Sexual violence (prevention) strategic Coordinator for Lincolnshire County Council.
 Crawford started the campaign as a part of a much larger campaign, #NoMore, to decrease sexual violence and abuse in Lincolnshire.
-Anybody can participate in the #nomore campaign by posting a picture with the #nomore hashtag and keeping the conversation going amongst family and peers to raise awareness.
 The "Ask for Angela" campaign is named in remembrance of Angela Phillips (her family do not wish Angela to be remembered by her married name Crompton), a woman who was abused and killed by her husband in 2012 when an argument about redecorating his house got out of control.
 The campaign name, "Angela", was also inspired by the meaning of the name which is "messenger of God" or "angel".

 Ask for Angela gained many approvals, and sparked a campaign in the United States where they adopted the same idea but changed the codeword.
 In this campaign, people can ask for an "Angel Shot" and have it be "neat" (escort to car), "on the rocks" (call a taxi), or "with a lime" (call the police).
 Depending on the codeword after "Angel Shot", the bartenders will react accordingly because ordering the shot alerts the staff that they feel unsafe and uncomfortable.

+In November 2025, Crawford announced that she was setting up a charity called Ask for Angela in the UK "to ensure the initiative continues in line with its original purpose, values and safeguarding ethos" after resigning as Patron of a company called Ask for Angela CIC.

+In June 2026, Crawford was announced in the King's Birthday Honours list as receiving a King's Police Medal for her work over ten years from the creation of Ask for Angela to where the scheme is now.
+In September 2026, Crawford won the award for 'Contribution to Industry' at the Women in Security Awards.

 Global implementation

 When looking at the growth of the movement, Ask for Angela has expanded beyond both the US and the UK into other European countries as well as Canada, Argentina, New Zealand and Australia.
 Sydney in New South Wales, Australia implemented the scheme in over 1,000 bars in 2018 supported by Hayley Crawford.
 In Australia specifically, the implementation of Ask for Angela has led to a broader campaign system that allows individuals to express feelings of vulnerability to others.
 This structured form of communication inside a bar environment allowed both victims and officials to better identify situations of domestic or date violence.
-New South Wales Police, presented Crawford (née Child) with a plaque of the city's appreciation for her commitment to public safety.
+New South Wales Police, presented Crawford with a plaque of the city's appreciation for her commitment to public safety.

 In Argentina, Ask for Angela was implemented more recently in February 2023, following their entry into the International Nightlife Association (INA), which has been providing guidelines on safety and sexual assault since 2017.
 The President of the Argentina Nightlife Federation (FEDRA) announced this new development, stating that they would be placing the protocol in various nightlife venues along with implementing safety and quality nightlife measures around Argentina.